1st Sign of a Magnesium Deficiency

 A poor diet is one major cause of low magnesium levels.
 Foods high in sugar or saturated fats often lack essential nutrients like magnesium.

-In today's fast-paced world, stress has become an unavoidable part of life which affects our overall health including our mineral status such as that of magnesium.
+In today's fast-paced world, stress has become an unavoidable part of life, which affects our overall health, including our mineral status such as that of magnesium.

 Diabetes Leading To Lowered Amounts Of Essential Nutrients In The Body Including Magnesium-

-For instance prolonged use of antibiotics long-term can result in this condition; hence it's advisable to seek medical advice before starting any new medication regime especially if you're a diabetic patient already dealing with multiple complications related to your disease.
+For instance, prolonged use of antibiotics long-term can result in this condition; hence, it's advisable to seek medical advice before starting any new medication regime, especially if you're a diabetic patient already dealing with multiple complications related to your disease.

 Your Daily Dose Of Magnesium From Diet Sources

-A nutritious diet is an excellent way to help keep magnesium levels in the body at a good level and prevent developing deficiency symptoms.
-Avoiding magnesium deficiency symptoms is best done through a balanced diet, which should include foods rich in this essential mineral such as leafy greens.
+A nutritious diet is an excellent way to help keep magnesium levels in the body reasonable and prevent developing deficiency symptoms.

 Incorporating Leafy Greens into Your Meals